greazleay/rock-paper-scissors/README.md

 # About Game

-Popular Rock, Paper & Scissors game built with HTML/CSS and JS only
+Popular Rock, Paper & Scissors game built mainly with JavaScript and HTML/CSS.